 In the United States, about 20 million people, including more than half of all diabetics, suffer from neuropathy.

 We have an innovative and systematic approach to treating neuropathy and getting you back to happy living.
 If you have already tried other medical therapies such as medications and physical therapy there is a very good chance our system is a good fit for you.
 Our techniques that address the neurological, metabolic, and nutritional challenges allow us to get rid of chronic symptoms no matter how long they have been there.
-We look forward to hearing from you and getting your health back.
-We are always happy to help.
+Depending on the cause of the neuropathy, you might have services by our medical or chiropractic team.

 - Numbness in feet

 - Electrical, crawling pain